Thai court orders PM to step down, prolonging political crisis

 Yingluck, a businesswoman until entering politics to lead her party to victory in a 2011 election, was not in court on Wednesday.
 Thaksin, based in Dubai, was unavailable for comment.

 Financial markets took the ruling in their stride.
-The stock market .SETI had fallen as much as 1.1 percent in early trade as investors worried about unrest if Yingluck's whole cabinet had been forced out, but the index ended down just 0.1 percent.
-The baht currency THB=TH was barely changed at 32.37 per dollar.
+The stock market .SETI had fallen as much as 1.1 percent early on as investors worried about unrest if Yingluck's whole cabinet had been forced out, but the index ended down just 0.1 percent.
+The baht was barely changed at 32.37 per dollar THB=TH.

 PROTESTS WILL GO ON